-Offers students who have completed LAW 591F (Immigration Clinic II) the opportunity to prepare and defend asylum petitions at hearings held in Chicago, Illinois, before asylum officers or the Immigration Court.
+Students who have completed LAW 591F (Immigration Clinic II) have the opportunity to prepare and defend asylum petitions at hearings held before asylum officers or the Immigration Court.
+The emphasis is on refining litigation skills.

-Prerequisite: Immigration Clinic I and II (LAW 591E and 591F)
+Prerequisite: Immigration Clinic I and II (Law 591E and 591F)

-Enrollment: limited to four students, with permission of the instructor
+Enrollment: limited to four students, with permission of the instructor.